nozzle/throttler/README.md

 *3/13 - Breaking change*
 `Err()` now returns an error.
 To get the slice of errors caught by Throttler, use `Errs()`.

+*5/12 - Added Batching Feature*
+User can now use `NewBatchedThrottler` instead of `New` to access the new batching features.
+See `TestBatchedThrottler` in `throttler_test.go` for usage example.

 ### How to use Throttler

 ```